Skip to main content

 What Defines Adult Growth Hormone Deficiency?

 AGHD is diagnosed through a careful evaluation of symptoms combined with specific blood tests and stimulation tests.
 The body releases growth hormone in pulses, primarily during deep sleep, so a single blood draw is insufficient for diagnosis.
-Instead, endocrinologists use stimulation tests, where a substance is administered to prompt the to release GH.
+Instead, endocrinologists use stimulation tests, where a substance is administered to prompt the pituitary gland to release GH.

 If the pituitary’s response is below a certain threshold, it confirms a deficiency.
 The condition can arise from damage to the pituitary gland or hypothalamus, or it can be idiopathic, meaning it has no identifiable cause.
 Understanding this diagnosis is the first step in addressing the systemic issues it creates, particularly within the cardiovascular system, and moving toward a protocol that restores these essential biological signals.